-THE PEOPLES

-HOLDING COMPANY

-P. 0.
-Box 709

-Tupelo, Mississippi 38802
+THE PEOPLES HOLDING COMPANY P. O. Box 709 Tupelo, Mississippi 38802

-PROXY

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints Walter L. Bourland, David P. Searcy, Jimmy S. Threldkeld, J. Heywood Washburn and J. Larry Young as proxies, each with the power to appoint his or her subtitute and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock of The Peoples Holding Company held on record by the undersigned on March 15, 1996, at the annual meeting of shareholders to be held on April 9, 1996, or any adjournment thereof.
+The undersigned hereby appoints William M. Beasley, A.M.
+Edwards, Jr., Eugene B. Gifford, Jr., David P. Searcy, and J. Larry Young as proxies, each with the power to appoint his or her subtitute and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock of The Peoples Holding Company held on record by the undersigned on March 14, 1997, at the annual meeting of shareholders to be held on April 8, 1997, or any adjournment thereof.

-held on April 9, 1996, or any adjournment thereof.
 (1) Election of Directors.
-NOMINEES: FOR THREE-YEAR TERM ENDING IN 1999: William M. Beasley, Marshall H. Dickerson, A. M. Edwards, Jr. and Eugene B. Gifford, Jr. VOTE FOR all nominees listed VOTE WITHHELD for all (except as written to the nominees listed [] contrary below) Γ (Instructions: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)
-(2) To ratify the appointment of Ernst & Young LLP of Memphis, Tennessee, as auditors for the Company for the current year.
-FOR[] AGAINST[] ABSTAIN[ (3) In their discretion, the Proxies are authorized to vote such other business as may properly come before the meeting.
-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1 and 2.
-Please sign below exactly as name appears on back of proxy card.
-When shares are held by joint tenants, both should sign.
-If a corporation, please sign in full corporate name by President or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.
-Dated , 1996 Signature Signature if held jointly

-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+NOMINEES: FOR THREE-YEAR TERM ENDING IN 2000: George H. Booth, II; Frank B. Brooks; Robert C. Leake; Larry Michael; J. Heywood Washburn.
+FOR A ONE-YEAR TERM ENDING IN 1998: John M. Creekmore.
+VOTE FOR all nominees listed (except as written to the nominees listed [] contrary below) [] writ tructions: To withhold authority to vote for any individual nominee, e that nominee's name on the space provided below.)
+(2) To ratify the appointment of Ernst & Young LLP of Memphis, Tennessee, as pendent auditors for the Company for the current year.
+FOR[] AGAINST[] ABSTAIN[] In their discretion, the Proxies are authorized to vote such other business ay properly come before the meeting.
+HERE PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED IN BY THE UNDERSIGNED STOCKHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY BE VOTED FOR PROPOSALS 1 and 2. held corp se sign below exactly as name appears on back of proxy card.
+When shares are by joint tenants, both should sign.
+If a corporation, please sign in full orate name by President or other authorized officer.
+If a partnership, se sign in partnership name by authorized person.
+Date d, 1997 Signature Signature if held jointly SE MARK, SIGN, DATE, AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED